rbanffy/vm370/README.md

 These are VM/370 systems with numerous improvements, fixes, and extras.
 VM370ce is newer and has more functionality.

-Both come preconfigured with two users:
+Both come preconfigured with three users:

 |Userid|Description|Password|
 |------|-----------|--------|